MarkHershey/python-learning/docs/python-packaging.md

 ### Namespace Package

 The main purpose of having "Namespace Package" is to make multiple python package share the same namespace.

+Below is an example of two separate python packages, `foo_x` and `foo_y`, they share the namespace `foo`.

 Package name is `foo_x`
 Namespace is `foo`